 The benefit of cloud storage is that you can always recover your files in case your server crashes or your site gets hacked.

 To select externally hosted file in the download manager, simply add the URL to the 'Document Link' section for each document.
-The 'link' column of the table will then link to that URL.
+The 'link' section of the document library will then link to that URL.

 Where to get the download manager plugin